-It is important that you run the 1099 Reconciliation report for each brokerage account data file before combining files in TradeLog.
+It is important that you run the 1099 Reconciliation report for each brokerage account in your file prior to ending the tax year in TradeLog.
 Make sure to enter the 1099-B Information requested properly as this will affect reconciliation results.

 Brokerage firms don't provide enough tax information to calculate different types of trader tax returns.
 The IRS requires that brokerage firms provide their clients with an IRS Form 1099-B which offers information to assist with tax reporting.
 Brokerage firms are known to make errors on their statements, which affects the data on your Form 1099-B. It is essential for traders to keep their own daily trading records, and check these against their broker statements.
 The IRS continues to acknowledge that taxpayers are responsible for accurate reporting, despite what your broker provides.